Service & Maintenance

 This is one of a series of supporting standards to BSEN 13241-1:2003 the Product Standard for Industrial, Commercial, Roller and Garage Doors and Gates.

-It provides guidance on documentation, installation, labelling, handover, operation, use, maintenance and repair of doors, including the requirements for a logbook for power operated doors.
+It provides guidance on documentation, installation, labelling, handover, operation, use, maintenance and repair of doors.
+It also includes the requirements for a logbook for power operated doors.